keenancrane/ShaderDump/README.md

 I wrote this script because all the other ones I could find on the web were broken.
 This one will be broken too someday, but for the moment it works.

+_**Note:** The current version of ShaderDump does not produce correct output for shaders that depend on ShaderToy.com assets (textures, etc.)._

 ---

 ## Input